Maria Fischer-Slyzh

-Maria Fischer-Slyzh (13 September 1922 — 13 February 2012) was a Ukrainian pediatrician, a member of the Board of the Ukrainian Medical Association of North America in Chicago, board member of the Canadian Friends of Ukraine Society in Toronto, League of Ukrainian Patrons in Kyiv, and Honorary Member of the Shevchenko Scientific Society in the United States.
+Maria Fischer-Slyzh (September 13, 1922 — February 13, 2012) was a pediatrician, a member of the Board of the Ukrainian Medical Association of North America in Chicago, board member of the Canadian Friends of Ukraine Society in Toronto, League of Ukrainian Patrons in Kyiv, and Honorary Member of the Shevchenko Scientific Society in the United States.
 She was one of the initiators and supporters of a number of projects in Ukraine to establish Canadian-Ukrainian library centers, develop the Scout movement, introduce native language competitions, encourage creative language teachers, and students, and help the Ukrainian church.

 Life

-Maria Slyzh was born into a religious, large family of Judge Adolf and Olga Slyzh (of the Zholkevich family).
+Maria Slyzh was born in Kolomyia, Stanisławów Voivodeship, Second Polish Republic (now Ukraine) into a religious, large family of Judge Adolf and Olga Slyzh (of the Zholkevich family).
 Maria had sisters Yaroslava and Daria and brothers Anton and Volodymyr.
 She spent her childhood in the Lviv region, city of Belz.
 As a child, Slyzh was affectionately called "Usia", the girl got used to this name, relatives and acquaintances got used to it, and who called her that in adult life.
 In 1933, the Slyzh family moved to Lviv, where Maria attended the Lviv Academic Gymnasium.
 Having been blacklisted by the People's Commissariat for Internal Affairs (NKVD) with the occupation of Western Ukraine, the Slyzh family first moved to the Polish city of Chełm, where Maria passed the final exams in the gymnasium, and later - to Munich.

 At the end of World War II, the Slyzh family found themselves in a displaced person camp in Germany, where Maria studied foreign languages and improved her education.
 In 1949, Slyzh graduated from the Medical Faculty of the Ludwig Maximilian University of Munich, graduating in 1950 with a dissertation on the presence of tuberculosis in the lymph nodes of the lungs in the absence of pulmonary tuberculosis.

 In the USA

 That same year, the Slyzh family moved to the United States, where Maria gained medical experience in hospitals in Brooklyn, New York, passed her 1954 exams, and received a license to practice medicine in Illinois.
-She soon improved her skills and passed the exams before the National Association of Medical Examiners: in 1960 - in pediatrics, in 1962 - for foreign doctors, medical examinations in New York State.
+She soon improved her skills and passed the exams before the National Association of Medical Examiners: in 1960 — in pediatrics, in 1962 — for foreign doctors, medical examinations in New York State.
 Slyzh wrote a number of scientific papers and articles on medical topics.

 In 1959, Maria married Rudolf Fischer, who graduated from medical school in Berlin, and served as a military doctor at the Wehrmacht on the Western and Eastern fronts.
 She later opened a private practice in Kankakee, 60 km from Chicago, where she worked for 31 years.
 In 1982, her husband, Rudolf Fischer, died.